deannabosschert/vormgeving_2/README.md

 # Vormgeving 2

+The complete log of the assignements and subassignments can be found on my [GitBook](https://deannabosschert.gitbook.io/vormgeving-2/).
 ## Assignment 1
 Design a multi-device layout for the 'Plog de dag'-event in the style of I Amsterdam.